Healthy Reese’s Fudge (Chocolate-Coated Peanut Butter Fudge)

 - Take the fudge out of the fridge.
 Toss a piece of fudge into the chocolate and use a fork to coat it entirely and remove it from the chocolate.
 Tap off any excess chocolate, then place the cube onto the prepared cookie sheet.
 Do this with the rest of the fudge, and reheat the chocolate if necessary.
 Chill the cubes until the chocolate hardens, then serve.

 I’m speechless.
 Seriously.
-I couldn’t defend Hershey’s, my ex-love, even if I tried — trans fats, a ton of sugar, fat, calories… no thanks.
+I couldn’t defend Hershey’s, my ex-love, even if I tried — trans fats, a ton of sugar, fat, calories… um, no thanks.

-LOOK!
-LOOK!
 It’s a bird, it’s a plane, it’s … (Secretly) Healthy Reese’s Fudge!!